Skip to main content

-Here's how I configure integration tests to use their own configuration files.
+Here's how to configure tests to use their own configuration files.

 {